-Here in Ohio, our towns have some pretty unique names.
-Most people don’t know the meaning behind these 3 Ohio towns—and some aren’t nearly as unusual as they seem.
+As some Ohioans know, our towns have some pretty bizarre names and some aren’t nearly as unusual as they seem.
 See how many of these meanings you knew about.

-Between Butler and Warren Counties you can find the town of Blue Ball.
-Local legend says the town council changed the name of the town in the 1800s to reflect a landmark—a blue metal sphere that was suspended above the intersection of two highways in the middle of town—because passerby had trouble reading the town’s original sign.
+Next up is a really different one.
+Between Butler and Warren Counties is the town Blue Ball, OH.
+The local legend tells us the town council changed in the name in the 1800s to notate the unusual landmark of a blue metal sphere suspended above a crossroads where travelers had trouble reading the towns original sign.

 See you in Peninsula!

-African-Americans Fighting for a Double Victory in the National Afro-American Museum & Cultural Center explores civilian and military service during World War II, and how African-American service during wartime advanced civil rights on the home front during the 1940s and beyond.
+African-Americans Fighting for a Double Victory in the National Afro-American Museum & Cultural Center is an exhibition that explores the role of civilian and military service during World War II.
+The show tries to illuminate how African-American service during wartime advanced civil rights in the 1940s.

 By using its own collections and archives, as well as materials from the National Archives, the Ohio History Connection and other resources, the exhibit brings attention to the unknown stories and sacrifice of African Americans during this critical time in America’s history.
 The exhibition features digital images of African American muralist Charles Alston, whose drawings were commissioned by the Office of War Information.

 The Ohio History Connection uses its own resources and resources on the National Archives to bring attention to the virtually untold stories of sacrifice about African Americans during this time in our history.
 The show will include digitized images of African American muralist Charles Alston.
 His drawings were originally commissioned at the Office of War Information.
 In addition the show includes the personal remembrances of WWI veterans and civil rights activists.